-Solidaridad was founded in 2016 and serves a growing community of Nicaraguan families and individuals who have recently moved to the area in hopes of a better future for themselves and their families.
-Our partner, AMNLAE, serves this community's housing and community needs.
-They had a FBTB library space pre-planned within El Pantanal's newly constructed community center, ready to house a bustling library.
-Furthermore, AMNLAE plans to dedicate a library space within every new community they serve.
+Solidaridad was founded in 2016 and serves a growing community of Nicaraguan families and individuals who recently moved to the area in hopes of a better future for themselves and their families.
+Our partner, AMNLAE, attends to this community's housing and community needs.
+AMNLAE had an FBTB space pre-planned, ready to house a bustling library, within El Pantanal's newly constructed community center.
+Furthermore, they intend to dedicate a library space within every new community they serve.

-The El Pantanal library is housed in a local school and is completely run by teachers, serving both students and faculty.
-Before the creation of this library, the teachers from 4 surrounding schools gathered around a single set of text books to create all lesson plans and hand copy lesson content.
+El Pantanal library is housed in a local school and is completely run by teachers, serving both students and faculty.
+Before this library was created, the teachers from four surrounding schools would gather around a single set of textbooks to create all lesson plans and hand copy lesson content.

-La Biblioteca Paraiso del Nino is a truly bustling center for local readers, learners and leaders.
-Since its creation in 2008, 3 of its avid young library members have gone off to university.
-This library has very active involvement from the local school teachers, AMLAE, and the local high school students who take responsibility for its management and maintenance.
+La Biblioteca Paraíso del Nino is a truly bustling center for local readers, learners, and leaders.
+Since it was established in 2008, three of its avid young library members have gone off to university.
+This library has a very active membership that includes AMNLAE, local school teachers, and local high school students, who take responsibility for its management and maintenance.

-La Laguna was an "inspiration library".
-It was created out of pure inspiration from our El Fortin library.
-Although this is one of our newest projects, La Laguna is eager for the future and has dedicated a small building to their future library, entitled "Biblioteca" in anticipation of FBTB's support.
+La Laguna is an "inspiration library" modeled on our library at El Fortín.
+Although one of our newest projects, La Laguna is eager for the future and has dedicated a small building to their library, named "Biblioteca Frankfurt," in anticipation of FBTB's support.

 SANTO TOMAS LA UNION

-The El Estor library serves a bi-cultural community in eastern Guatemala.
-Although most of the school children and residents speak Mayan as their first language, many of the children are very motivated to study and learn Spanish in order to pursue opportunities in the city.
-FBTB strives to promote the Mayan culture and language where ever we can.
-Therefore, purchasing books published in Mayan is a top priority.
+El Estor library serves a bicultural community in eastern Guatemala.
+Although most of the schoolchildren and residents speak Mayan as their first language, many of the children are very motivated to study and learn Spanish in order to pursue opportunities in the city.
+FBTB strives to promote the Mayan culture and language wherever we can, so purchasing books published in Mayan is a top priority.